singularityhub/sregistry-cli/docs/clients/ngc.md

 # SRegistry Client: Nvidia Container Registry

 These sections will detail use of the Nvidia Container Cloud client for `sregistry`, which is a connection to the Docker registry served y Nvidia.
+Implementation wise, this means that we start with the basic [docker](/sregistry-cli/client-docker) client, and tweak it.

 ## Why would I want to use this?
 Singularity proper will be the best solution if you want to pull and otherwise interact with Docker images.
 However, the Nvidia Container Cloud uses a slightly different authentication protocol (use of `$oauthtoken` as a username, and password as an API token, and so this client helps to support those customizations.

-As with [Docker Hub](/sregistry-cli/client-dockerhub) The images are built from layers, and the layers that you obtain depend on the uri that you ask for, along with the host architecture and operating system.
+As with [Docker Hub](/sregistry-cli/client-docker) The images are built from layers, and the layers that you obtain depend on the uri that you ask for, along with the host architecture and operating system.
 See the [environment](#environment). setting for more details.

 ## Getting Started
 The Nvidia Container Registry module does not require any extra dependencies other than having Singularity on the host.